raftkon/expressJS/README.md

 # ExpressJS boilerplate

+A template for ExpressJS server application with MongoDB and predefined User model with JWT and cookie authentication and `controllers`, `routes`, `middlewares` folders example.
+Also `errors` folder for proper error handling and `lib` folder with security oriented helper classes.
+The project is containerized with Docker.

 It is an ExpressJS application with standard folder structure, MongoDB as a database and predefined User model with JWT and cookie authentication.
+It is a template for

 ## Authentication & Authorization